chriskiehl/Clever-Skype/README.md

 Update: 11/02/13
 ----------------

 Microsoft has decided to shutdown the Skype API starting in December.
-Clever Skype is now dead.
+Alas!
+Clever Skype be no more.

 https://support.skype.com/en/faq/FA214/what-is-the-desktop-api